 One of the foremost benefits of debt funds is that they do not lead to dilution of ownership.
-Timely interest payments and repayment of the principal amount is the only requirement for a grant of loan.
+Timely interest payments and repayment of the principal amount are the only requirements for a loan grant.
 Neither the shareholders nor the management is threatened by loss of control or ownership over the company.

 Interest Expenses are Tax Deductible

 While computing the total income, interest payments are allowed as a deduction.
-Consequently, they serve as an effective tax saving tool.
-Consequently, the net cost of debt servicing incurred is even lower than that stipulated in the terms of the loan.
-Debt financing is, therefore, one of the cheapest means of obtaining funds.
+Consequently, they serve as an effective tax-saving tool.
+Consequently, the net cost of debt servicing incurred is even lower than that stipulated in terms of the loan.
+Therefore, debt financing is one of the cheapest means of obtaining funds.

 The Leverage Effect

-Effective use of debt enables the firm to increase the profitability for the shareholders.
-Equity and retained earnings are a relatively costlier source of funds due to its high opportunity costs.
-Therefore when the firm employs cheaper funds viz debt financing into high yielding projects it is able to generate greater earnings for the shareholders.
+Effective use of debt enables the firm to increase profitability for the shareholders.
+Equity and retained earnings are relatively costlier sources of funds due to their high opportunity costs.
+Therefore when the firm employs cheaper funds viz debt financing into high yielding projects, it is able to generate greater earnings for the shareholders.
 Thus, the use of outside funds leaves the firm with sufficient cash flows even after servicing the cost of debt.
 The result is a significantly higher EPS.